Idlib Governorate clashes (June 2012 – April 2013): August 2012

 Late on 11 August, government forces recaptured the town of Ariha after troops backed by tanks entered it.
 Rebels had captured the town months before.
 On 13 August, Al Jazeera reported that the rebels had returned to Ariha and had managed to block a key route in the town that led to Aleppo.

 On 29 August, the Free Syrian Army opened an offensive near Taftanaz.
 The goal was to capture or destroy the main military base there, from where most helicopters in Idlib operated.
 The rebels for the first time used technicals and heavy weapons in their assault on the army base.
 Fighting was ongoing for hours.
 Rebels reported they had suffered some casualties, but that they had also damaged a number of helicopters in Taftanaz.
 The army shelled the area.
 The military claimed to have repelled the attack and 14 soldiers and two rebels were killed.
 By 31 August, rebels claimed to have taken the airbase and destroyed 10 helicopter gunships that were stationed there.

 On 30 August, a MiG fighter plane was shot down in the area, with rebel videos showing the pilot parachuting to safety but in a latter video he is found dead.

 During August, rebel forces had also seized the town of Kafr Nabl, capturing 112 soldiers in the process.

 September 2012

 On 22 September, rebels claimed to have carried out a coordinated attack involving 3 rebel battalions on an army base, and then preventing Syrian Army reinforcements from reaching the base.
 They also claimed to have shot down a fighter jet during the attack, though this was not independently confirmed.

 By September 2012, the Syrian Air Force base at Abu al-Thuhur in eastern Idlib Governorate was partially besieged by rebel fighters.
-The rebels, led by prominent commander Jamal Marouf, established positions on the base's western edge, from where they were able to fire on the base's runways.
+The rebels, led by prominent commander Jamal Maarouf, established positions on the base's western edge, from where they were able to fire on the base's runways.
 The base was reported to have been rendered effectively unusable as a result, with planes no longer able to fly to or from it.